akosgarai/dsg/README.md

 - The database is deleted and reinitialized with the `make create_database` target.
 - Composer could be installed with the `make install_composer` target.
 - We need to create an empty composer project with the `make create_composer_project` make target.
 The name of the new directory is the value of the `SITE_NAME` env.
 - Install the drupal site with drush cli tool.
 Composer can require drush.
-It can be done with `make install_drupal_with_commandline` command.
+It can be done with `make install_drupal_with_commandline` command. (it generates the first user: Installation complete.
+User name: admin  User password: CeLiWzmxWb)
+- Optional step: install custom theme (gin) as administration theme with `make install_custom_admin_theme` comand.
 - Install the civicrm with composer with the `make install_civicrm_with_commandline` command.
+- Copy application under the www directory with `make copy_application_to_target` command.
+- Setup apache config with a newly generated apache config file with the `make create_apache_config` command.